ajazzar/rest-back-end/README.md

 ## Tests

 ![front-end tests](/images/front-end.png)
-Type into the terminal "npm test" after you go to the "front-end" folder.
+Type into the terminal "npm test" or "npm run test:{user story number}" after you are in the "front-end" folder.
 ![back-end tests](/images/back-end.png)
-Type into the terminal "npm test" after you go to the "back-end" folder.
+Type into the terminal "npm test" after you are in the "back-end" folder.

 ## Dashboard